b9org/b9/docs/BuildBase9.md

 ### 1.1 A Brief Overview of Base 9

-If you want to fiddle around with base9, check out our [set-up page](./SetupBase9.md) for set-up instructions.
+If you want to fiddle around with base9, check out our [set-up page] for set-up instructions.
+Be sure to read [about base9] before getting started with this tutorial.

+[set-up page]: ./SetupBase9.md
+[about base9]: ./AboutBase9.md

 Base9 has several major components that we'll discuss throughout the course of this tutorial.
 We'll try to provide insight about why we made the design decisions that we did, and how we built up the pieces.
 We encourage you to remember that much of our implementation is made up of design decisions suited to our project.
 Along the way, you may wish to deviate from these decisions in order to best suit your own project.